Vaccines for Sexually Transmitted Diseases

 HPV is very common: one recent study showed that nearly 27% of women aged 14-59 tested positive for one or more strains of HPV.
 Rates for men are likely to be similar.
 Mathematical models have shown that more than 80% of women will have been infected with genital HPV by the time they reach age 50.

 The U.S. Food and Drug Administration approved Gardasil (HPV4), a Merck vaccine for four types of HPV, in 2006.
 FDA approved another vaccine, Cervarix (HPV2) from GlaxoSmithKline, which protects against two types of HPV, in 2009.
-Both vaccines use just a protein from the shell of certain HPV types: they contain no viral RNA or DNA and so cannot cause disease or replicate in the body.
+A nine-valent vaccine (HPV9, Gardasil 9) was approved in 2014.
+All HPV vaccines use just a protein from the shell of certain HPV types: they contain no viral RNA or DNA and so cannot cause disease or replicate in the body.

 Current U.S. recommendations and guidelines for HPV vaccination for females and males are below:

-The recommended age for HPV4 or HPV2 vaccination of females is 11-12 years.
+The recommended age for HPV vaccination of females is 11-12 years.
 Vaccine can be administered as young as age 9 years.
 Catch-up vaccination is recommended for females aged 13-26 years who have not been previously vaccinated.
 The vaccination is a three-dose series of intramuscular shots.

-ACIP recommends routine vaccination of males aged 11 or 12 years with HPV4 administered as a 3-dose series.
+ACIP recommends routine vaccination of males aged 11 or 12 years with HPV4 or HPV9 administered as a 3-dose series.
 The vaccination series can be started beginning at age 9 years.
-Vaccination with HPV4 is recommended for males aged 13 through 21 years who have not been vaccinated previously or who have not completed the 3-dose series.
+Vaccination with HPV4 or HPV9 is recommended for males aged 13 through 21 years who have not been vaccinated previously or who have not completed the 3-dose series.
 Males aged 22 through 26 years may be vaccinated.

 In Use: Hepatitis B Vaccines